C-prakriti/Wildlife_Waterhole_Utilization/maps/GIS_workflow.md

   ## Step 2: Standardized the coordinate systems
-  All layers were projected into WGS 1984 UTM Zone 44N using ArcToolbox > Data Management Tools > Projections and Transformation > Project
+  All layers were projected into WGS 1984 UTM Zone 44N using `ArcToolbox > Data Management Tools > Projections and Transformation > Project`

   ## Step 3: Clipping Spatial layers
-  The spatial layers were clipped to Banke National Park boundary Geoprocessing > Clip
+  The spatial layers were clipped to Banke National Park boundary `Geoprocessing > Clip`

   ## Step 4: Near Distance analysis
   Near tool was used to calculate distance of waterhole from nearest permanent water source, nearest road and nearest settlement
- ArcToolbox > Proximity > Near
+ `ArcToolbox > Proximity > Near`

   ## Step 5: Extracting Distance Values
   Distance values corresponding to each selected waterholes were extracted from the raster layers.
 The extracted values were exported as CSV format for statistical analysis

-In this example, we used stored the spatial data in Sample_environmetal_data.csv.
+  In this example, we used the spatial data stored in Sample_environmetal_data.csv.
 These variables were used in R to conduct statistical analysis to assess the influencing   wildlife utilization of artificial waterholes.